vitorsalgado/goprom/README.md

 ### Processing Promotions

-With the application running, in order to process new promotions, add the **promotions.csv** file to the directory **data** at the project root dir.
+With the full docker compose environment up, in order to process new promotions, add the **promotions.csv** file to the directory
+**data** at the project root dir.
 After some time, the **loader** application will identify this file and start the process automatically.
+If you just want to see the loader working, you can do:

+- make sure a Redis instance is running.
+Use the command: `make requirements`.
+- make sure to have a promotions file `promotions.csv` inside the folder `data` on the project root dir.
+- run `make loader` to run the loader one time.

 To query one promotion, use the following command:

 ```